ucdavisdatalab/workshop_research_computing/chapters/02_core.md

 [Zotero]: https://www.zotero.org/

-We recommend keeping notes digitally rather than on paper because editing, searching, and copying are all much easier, although paper notes are better than no notes, and there are ways to digitize them later.
-If you do keep digital notes, consider whether you'll need to include figures, code, or other media in the notes, and choose an appropriate format.
-At DataLab, two formats we frequently use are Google Docs and [Markdown][].
+Whether you take notes on paper or digitally, the important thing is that you take notes.
+Paper notes are convenient for diagramming and doodling, and can be digitized after the fact to share with the team.
+Digital notes are convenient for collaborating with team members who aren't physically present, and can be shared as they are being written.
+When you start a notes document, make sure to consider whether you'll need to include figures, code, or other media, and choose an appropriate format.
+At DataLab, we frequently use paper notes, Google Docs, and [Markdown][].

 [Markdown]: https://commonmark.org/